pkmidir/SolCraftLauncher/README.md

 - [Credits & Third party components and their licenses](#credits--third-party-components-and-their-licenses-if-available)

 ## Introduction
-* PojavLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
+* SolCraftLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
 * This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.19 snapshots (including Combat Test versions).
 * Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.
 * For iOS/iPadOS, check out [PojavLauncher_iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS).

-## Getting PojavLauncher
+## Getting SolCraftLauncher

-You can get PojavLauncher via three methods:
+You can get SolCraftLauncher via three methods:

-1. You can get the prebuilt app from [stable releases](https://github.com/PojavLauncherTeam/PojavLauncher/releases) or [automatic builds](https://github.com/PojavLauncherTeam/PojavLauncher/actions).
+1. You can get the prebuilt app from [stable releases](https://github.com/SolDev69/SolCraftLauncher/releases) or [automatic builds](https://github.com/SolDev69/SolCraftLauncher/actions).

 2. You can get it from Google Play by clicking on this badge:
 [![Google Play](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=net.kdt.pojavlaunch)